-- The institution providing the program is accredited by a third-party agency. - The program's mission is consistent with USGIF's aim to facilitate the growth and innovation of GEOINT. - Programs are designed so the curriculum ensures that students: - o Understand the history, origins, and evolution of GEOINT; - Have basic technical and analytical competencies as defined in the GEOINT EBK; and - Are on a pathway to professionalization. - Programs emphasize the multi-disciplinary nature of GEOINT and the essential knowledge and skills listed in the GEOINT EBK. - Programs deliver a common structure for their course-of-study: - Cover a technical core, an analytical core, technical and analytical electives, and include a Capstone course that combines some/most of the competencies covered in USGIF's GEOINT EBK. - Programs are engaged in the GEOINT community and are committed to the professional development of faculty and students.
+- Programs are designed so the curriculum ensures that students: - Understand the history, origins, and evolution of GEOINT; - Have basic technical and analytical competencies as defined in the GEOINT EBK; and - Are on a pathway to professionalization. - Programs emphasize the multi-disciplinary nature of GEOINT and the essential knowledge and skills listed in the GEOINT EBK - Programs deliver a common structure for their course-of-study: - Cover a technical core, an analytical core, technical and analytical electives, and include a Capstone course that combines the competencies covered in USGIF's GEOINT EB. - Engage in cross-disciplinary studies to enhance non-technical skills for students

+Programs are engaged in the GEOINT community and are committed to the professional development of faculty and students